Dedicated To Ladder Safety

 - Almost one-third of those cases involved missing 31 or more days of work.

 Our line of ergonomic safety ladders have been specifically designed to promote safety and security when properly used by MRO technicians.

 Our ladders are currently being used by MRO technicians at most all major airlines in engine shops, hangers or on the ramps.
 LockNClimb ladders allow technicians to face their work without twisting or overreaching, while maintaining proper ergonomic position "within the rails".
 We equip our ladders with wide comfort treads which reduce ladder fatigue, and detachable trays to keep tools close to the working area.

 All of our MRO ladders are made for 6 points of contact and are equipped with rubber padding to prevent damage to sensitive electronics and exterior finishes.
 Our ladders roll easily on rubber wheels and slide on replaceable brass feet, enabling close safe working access to virtually every area of the aircraft.
 LockNClimb ladders are much lighter than the large A-Frame ladders and dramatically decrease the footprint required by rolling platforms.
 All of our ladders are made in the USA and have been tested to meet or exceed all applicable OSHA and ANSI standards.

-In a proactive effort to promote increased safety in the workplace, please take a moment to view our flyers and short video clips below, for LockNClimb ladders designed to service the Airbus A320 and A330 aircraft.
-These videos clearly demonstrate how LockNClimb ergonomic safety ladders can help prevent accidents and increase productivity.
+In a proactive effort to promote increased safety in the workplace, please take a moment to view our flyers, for LockNClimb ladders designed to service the Airbus A320, A330, Boeing 757-767, and Boeing 737 aircraft.

 LockNClimb ladders have been proven to allow more efficient MRO service, resulting in better use of technician’s time, fewer injuries and shorter aircraft down-time and, the potential for damage to the aircraft exterior is reduced using these ladders over standard lifts.